shenQ988/ai_news/README.md

 ---

+## What's in each digest

+**Highlights** — the week's most important AI developments, ranked and summarized based on your specific interests.

+**Cross-source analysis** — stories that appeared across multiple independent sources are surfaced and synthesized, separating signal from noise.

+**Action items** — concrete takeaways: tools to try, papers to read, trends to watch.
+Turns news into next steps.

+---

 ## Technical highlights

 **RAG pipeline** — articles are embedded with `sentence-transformers/all-MiniLM-L6-v2` and stored in Supabase with pgvector.
 Retrieval uses cosine similarity weighted with recency and source diversity to avoid echo chambers.